What Can I Do With This Discipline/Major?

 use of the Internet to do research, we encourage you to talk to people in the fields

-you are interested in (don’t forget to use TU’s Career Mentor Database to learn more about specific opportunities and organizations.
+you are interested in (don’t forget to use TU’s Tiger Mentor Network to learn more about specific opportunities and organizations.

 Sample Resumes and Interview Questions